SuitUp/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Non-max suppression algorithm:
   1. Lets assume that we are targeting one class as an output.
   2. Y shape should be `[Pc, bx, by, bh, hw]` Where Pc is the probability if that object occurs.
-  3. Discard all boxes with `Pc ≤ 0.6`
+  3. Discard all boxes with `Pc â¤ 0.6`
   4. While there are any remaining boxes:
      1. Pick the box with the largest Pc Output that as a prediction.
-     2. Discard any remaining box with `IoU ≥0.5` with the box output in the previous step.
+     2. Discard any remaining box with `IoU â¥0.5` with the box output in the previous step.
 - If there are multiple classes/object types `c` you want to detect, you should run the Non-max suppression `c` times.

 ### Anchor Boxes